Swiss Brethren: Key leaders

 Michael Sattler (c.
 1490 – 1527) was particularly influential for his role in developing the Schleitheim Confession.
-Born in around 1490 in Staufen, Germany, Sattler became a Benedictine monk in the cloister of St. Peter and most likely became prior by the time he left, around 1525.
+Born around 1490 in Staufen, Germany, Sattler became a Benedictine monk in the cloister of St. Peter and most likely became prior by the time he left, around 1525.
 He then married Margaretha, a former Beguine.
 That year they traveled to Zürich, which was then embroiled in controversy over infant baptism, and was expelled from the city in November.
 He became associated with the Anabaptists and was probably rebaptised in the summer of 1526.
 He was involved in missionary activity around Horb and Rottenburg, and eventually traveled to Strasbourg.
 In February 1527 he chaired a meeting of the Swiss Brethren at Schleitheim, at which time the Schleitheim Confession was adopted.
-In May, 1527, Sattler was arrested by Roman Catholic authorities, along with his wife and several other Anabaptists.
+In May 1527, Sattler was arrested by Roman Catholic authorities, along with his wife and several other Anabaptists.
 He was tried and sentenced to be executed as a heretic.
 Before execution by fire, his tongue was cut out, and red hot tongs were used to tear two pieces of flesh from his body.
 Margaretha was executed by drowning.

 Jakob Ammann (fl.
 1696 – before 1730) was an elder who became the founder of the Amish Mennonites.
 Ammann advocated the strictest form of the ban, insisting that there be no contact with an excommunicated member, even among family members.
 He had firm views on clothing style, opposed trimmed beards and introduced foot washing.
-He traveled among the Swiss Anabaptist communities in the Cantons of Switzerland, Alsace and the Palatinate promoting his views and excommunicating any who opposed him.
+He traveled among the Swiss Anabaptist communities in the cantons of Switzerland, Alsace and the Palatinate, promoting his views and excommunicating any who opposed him.
 Because of his unbending convictions and harsh rhetoric, an irreparable breach developed between the two groups that continues centuries later in North America.
 Ammann later regretted his contribution to the split and asked for forgiveness, but by 1700 the rift was too great.

 Early locations

-In Appenzell a congregation of 1500 formed soon after the movement was driven from Zürich.
+In Appenzell, a congregation of 1,500 formed soon after the movement was driven from Zürich.
 Zwingli complained that the canton was too tolerant of Anabaptists.
 Increased enforcement of anti-Anabaptist decrees drove most congregations out by 1530, although some persisted into the 17th century.